Azure-Samples/azure-ml-federated-learning/docs/provisioning/sandboxes.md

 - [Confidential VM sandboxes](#confidential-sandboxes) : a sandbox where the data is kept in storages without public network access, and only accessible by the computes through a vnet, and the computes are Confidential VMs
 - [Configurable sandboxes](#configurable-sandboxes) : at the root of our eyes-on/eyes-off sandboxes, these bicep scripts allow you to modify multiple parameters to fit your needs.

-<a style="color:red">All these sandboxes require you to be the Owner of an Azure resource group.</a> Without ownership, you will not be able to set the RBAC roles necessary for provisioning these sandboxes.
+<a style="color:darkorange">These sandboxes require you to be the _Owner_ of an Azure resource group.</a> _Contributor_ role is not enough.
+In your subscription, depending on admin policies, even if you can create a resource group yourself, you might not be the _Owner_ of it.
+Without ownership, you will not be able to set the RBAC roles necessary for provisioning these sandboxes.
 Ask your subscription administrator for help.
 ## Minimal sandbox

 Deploy a completely open sandbox to allow you to try things out in an eyes-on environment.
 This setup is intended **only for demo** purposes.
 The data is still accessible by the users of your subscription when opening the storage accounts, and data exfiltration is possible.
 This supports only Horizontal FL scenarios.